 The only foolproof way to pack a dress shirt without wrinkles is to buy a dress shirt that never wrinkles.
 So let’s take a look at a few of the best wrinkle-free travel dress shirts.

 A lot of companies claim to have “wrinkle-free” dress shirts, but real travel dress shirts all have a few things in common, namely synthetic fabrics.
 Nylon, lycra, polyester, even carbon weaves, are the hallmarks of a great wrinkle-resistant dress shirt.
 Before you believe the hype, check the tag and make sure there’s at least a blend of polyester or other synthetic material.

-Not sure if the shirt fabric is wrinkle free?
-One of our other writers, Laura Lopuch, recommends crushing a corner of the shirt in your fist for 30 seconds.
-If it doesn’t wrinkle, or you can easily smooth it back out, you’re in business.
+Not sure if the shirt fabric is wrinkle-free?
+One of our other writers, Laura Lopuch, recommends crushing a corner of the shirt in your fist for thirty seconds.
+If it doesn’t wrinkle, or if you can easily smooth it back out, you’re in business.

 Thinner Isn’t Better